cbaakman/mesh-exporter/README.md

 ## Running the visual test
 For the visual test, the blender exporter will be used to generate an xml mesh file.
-This file will then be imported into an executable that shows it in a window.
+This file will then be imported into an executable that shows the 3d model in a window.

 On Linux, run 'make test'.